 37. In an effort to provide a more customized experience, the “Create Your Taste” initiative allows diners to use tablet-like kiosks to pick different buns, cheeses, toppings, and sauces for their burger.
-It’s expected to roll out at 2,000 locations in the U.S. this year, or about one in seven McDonald’s in the U.S.
+It’s expected to roll out at 2,000 locations in the United States this year, or about one in seven McDonald’s in the United States.

 38. Customer Moshe Tamssot posted a YouTube video that showed him creating the biggest burger possible with a “Create Your Taste.”
 Although he was limited to two quarter-pound beef patties, he was able to add 10 times all the other ingredients.
 His sandwich was topped by 10 slices of bacon, 30 slices of cheese, and 10 servings of guacamole, tomato, pickles, lettuce, mushrooms, jalapeno peppers, raw onions, and grilled onions (not to mention a variety of sauces).
 The sandwich weighed 3.8 pounds and cost $24.89.
 We believe he is still digesting it.